vinc3m1/litho-kotlin/README.md

 object ExampleComponentSpec {

   @OnCreateLayout
-  fun onCreateLayout(c: ComponentContext): ComponentLayout {
+  fun onCreateLayout(c: ComponentContext): Component {
     return column(c) {               // Init builders by passing in the context paddingDip(YogaEdge.ALL, 8f)   // Attributes can be defined inline within the lambda child(text(c) {                // Children can be added individually...